 Mellon Postdoctoral Fellows and Postdoctoral Fellows in International Humanities are scholars who have received their degrees from institutions other than Brown University within the last five years and pursue work in the humanities, the humanistically-oriented social sciences, and new fields with close ties to the humanities.
 They are appointed to academic departments, where they teach one course per semester.
 They are also affiliated with the Cogut Institute where they participate in a weekly seminar with faculty, graduate, and undergraduate fellows.
 The Institute seeks to provide a stimulating scholarly environment in which to pursue research, develop new interdisciplinary connections, and network with others.
 Fellows join lectures and conferences as appropriate to their research and may play a role in the planning of working groups and events.

 All Brown University academic departments are eligible to submit proposals to the Cogut Institute.
 Brown University programs, centers, and institutes are also welcome to submit proposals, but must demonstrate the willingness of appropriate departments to sponsor, house, and actively mentor a postdoctoral fellow.
 After a departmental proposal is chosen by the Cogut Institute governing board, that department recruits and hires a candidate for the position.
 Individuals may not apply to the Cogut Institute for postdoctoral fellowships: the Institute does not recruit postdoctoral fellows directly.

 The Institute calls for departmental applications every year for the Mellon Postdoctoral Fellowships and every other year for the Postdoctoral Fellowships in International Humanities.
-Applications from academic departments and partner units for Postdoctoral Fellowship positions open on Wednesday, September 16, and close on Tuesday, October 20.
+In order for this cohort of fellows to be on campus in Fall 2021, and to accommodate search schedules in the various disciplines, proposals from academic departments and partner units for postdoctoral fellowship positions must be received between Wednesday, September 16 and Tuesday, October 20.
 Proposals should be submitted using this form (you must be logged into your Brown University email account) and should include:

 - A one-page statement outlining how the proposed area of teaching and research fits into the intellectual goals for research and/or teaching in the department, program, center, and/or institute